to X3D Resources

 JavaScript is a common programming language used in Web browsers for HTML and X3D scripts. n.b.
 JavaScript is not the same as Java, they are different programming languages.

-Motivation: as a government-funded university, it is important that our work be published publicly and made available freely.
-As researchers working with military students and worldwide communities of interest, we are striving to maximize the interoperability and 3D visualization capabilities of data streams used for situational awareness.
+Motivation for open source: many authors think it important that their work is published publicly and made available freely.
+Web3D authors and researchers are working with worldwide communities of interest, and strive to maximize the interoperability and 3D visualization capabilities for X3D and HAnim models.
 Our strategy to accomplish these goals is the development, testing, adoption and evaluation of Web standards.

 It is always important to observe Intellectual Property Rights (IPR) requirements.
 Because of our involvement in multiple groups developing open standards and open source, it is important that our work remains "untainted" and unexposed to software that may contain patent encumbrances.
-We do not want to jeopardize any of the standards or codebases that we work on.
+Since the functionality offered by the X3D and HAnim International Standards are royalty free (RF) for any use, we are careful to not jeopardize the IPR for any of the standards or codebases that we work on.

 Contributors who wish to provide code or content for any of the archives we maintain can either use the Web3D Consortium open-source license or else another open-source license of their choice.
 In this way, these public archives remain freely reusable.